 - Avoid cut and fill on your block when preparing the building foundations.
 Attempt to maintain the existing topography and drainage pattern.

 - Retain vegetation, particularly deep-rooted trees.
 They lower the watertable, bind the soil, filter nutrients, decrease runoff velocities, capture sediment and reduce the potential for dryland salinity.

 - Reduce erosion potential on site during building works by minimising the time that land is left in an exposed, unstable condition.
-Employ sediment traps and divert ‘clean’ stormwater around the disturbed site (see the appendix Sediment control).
+Employ sediment traps and divert ‘clean’ stormwater around the disturbed site (see Sediment control).

 - Minimise the area of impervious surfaces such as paved areas, roofs and concrete driveways.